juga0/torguts/02-dataflow.md

 send data queued on a circuit even after that circuit has been closed.

-So by using queues on each circuit, we can add cells to each channel on a just-in-time basis, choosing the cell at each moment based on the a performance-aware algorithm.
+So by using queues on each circuit, we can add cells to each channel on a just-in-time basis, choosing the cell at each moment based on a performance-aware algorithm.

 This logic is implemented in two main modules: `scheduler.c` and